Shreyanand/shreyanand.github.io/_posts/Projects/2018-08-30-story-generator.md

 tags: RNN, sentence to vector, NLP
 categories: Projects
 main_image: "/images/projects/story_main.png"
-description: Stories are exciting so we trained a model that interacts with users to generate very simple five sentences long stories.
+description: Stories are exciting and we are naturally wired to process and generate them.
+Can we train a model that interacts with users to generate very simple stories?
 ---

 [**Project Github**](https://github.com/Shreyanand/story_generator)